nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * financial advisors
-* has a need of scheduling meetings with a significant number of clients.
+* has a need of scheduling meetings with a significant number of clients
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps